donkirkby/chess-kit/raw_rules/rules.md

 place them next to the board.
 Draw one card at a time, placing the matching piece on the board.
 Starting at a1 through h1, then a2 through h2, all the way to h8.
 The table in appendix A shows how big a gap to leave before each piece.
 That is, how many empty squares to leave before placing each piece.
+If you have the custom chess cards, the pips in the centre show the gap size.

 Here's an example with all the cards laid out in the order they were drawn, from the white bishop to the white queen.
 Check to make sure you agree with where the